JudeYu99/academic-website/content/post/covid_19/index.md

 ### 1	Background

 On 31 December 2019, the WHO China Country Office was informed of cases of pneumonia of unknown etiology (unknown cause) detected in Wuhan City, Hubei Province of China.
 As of 3 January 2020, a total of 44 patients with pneumonia of unknown etiology have been reported to WHO by the national authorities in China.
 Of the 44 cases reported, 11 are severely ill, while the remaining 33 patients are in stable condition.
 Soon after, the disease was named after COVID-19 and a novel coronavirus (SARS-CoV-2) is responsible for the fatal disease.
 With the explosive increase of confirmed cases, the WHO declared this outbreak a public health emergency of international concern (PHEIC) on January 30, 2020.
-According to COVID-19 Dashboard by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU) (https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6), as of June 29, 2020, the cumulative number of confirmed cases worldwide has reached 10,117,326 with a global deaths of 501,281 (Figure 1).
+According to [COVID-19 Dashboard](https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU), as of June 29, 2020, the cumulative number of confirmed cases worldwide has reached 10,117,326 with a global deaths of 501,281 (Figure 1).

-{{< figure src="dashboard.png" title="Figure 1 COVID-19 Dashboard as of June 29, 2020" >}}
+{{< figure src="dashboard.png" title="**Figure 1 COVID-19 Dashboard as of June 29, 2020**" >}}

 The high infectivity and lethality of the disease has raised great public concern about the pandemic and once again reminded global citizens of the necessity of social distancing and self-isolation since there’s no specific drugs or vaccines to deal with the virus so far.